jhumelsine/jhumelsine.github.io/_posts/2023-09-18-command-design-pattern.md

 * [ScheduledExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ScheduledExecutorService.html) – Extends scheduling management to ExecutorService

 The [Executors](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Executors.html) class provides factory methods to acquire various ExecutorServices.
-Baeldung provides a brief tutoral for ExecutorServices: [A Guide to the Java ExecutorService](https://www.baeldung.com/java-executor-service-tutorial).
+Baeldung provides a brief tutorial for ExecutorServices: [A Guide to the Java ExecutorService](https://www.baeldung.com/java-executor-service-tutorial).

 `Runnable`, `Thread` and `ExecutorService` can be a little daunting, but with knowledge of the Command and Command Processor Design Patterns they may be a little less daunting.